Skill-Based Reinforcement Learning with Intrinsic Reward Matching: Appendix

 \subsection{Environment Details}

-The URLB domains are Walker, Quadruped, and Jaco.
-Walker requires a bipedal agent to perform a variety of navigation based tasks on a 2D-plane while preserving its balance.
-Quadruped, a more challenging domain due to a higher-dimensional state-action space, requires a quadrupedal agent to perform navigation tasks in a 3D environment.
-Jaco robot arm is a 6-DOF manipulator with a three-finger gripper which contains a variety of directional reaching tasks

-For URLB \citep {urlb} environments, we follow default environment settings.
-Like many skill-discovery methods \citep {dads} \citep {diayn}, we restrict the discriminator input.
-For Quadruped, we use the $x, y, z$ velocity, which is included in the environment's state space.
-For Walker, we use the $x, y, z$ world-position, which we add to the environment's state space but remove from the policy input.
-For Jaco, we use the $x, y, z$ world position.

-For our fetch reaching environment, we use the Gym Robotics Fetch environment \citep {gym}.
+For our Fetch Reaching environment, we use the Gym Robotics Fetch environment \citep {gym}.
 We set the time limit to 200.
 For the fetch push environment, we partition the continuous action space into 4 actions, which involve pushing the block forward, backward, left, and right.
 We set the time limit to 10 for skill learning.

-We evaluate sequential skill selection on 2 environments: Fetch Reach and Fetch Push.
-For the Fetch Push task, we fix 3 waypoints, depicted in Figure~\ref{fig:fetch_env} and fix a time horizon of 15 pushes per waypoint.
+We evaluate sequential skill selection on Fetch Reach and Fetch Push.
+For the Fetch Push agent, we have a Barrier and Tunnel environment, each with 3 waypoints, depicted in Figure~\ref{fig:fetch_graphic}.
+We fix a time horizon of 30 pushes per waypoint.
+For Fetch Barrier, the easy task consists of the first two waypoints (L shape), and the hard task consists of all three (U shape).
+For Fetch Tunnel, the easy task consists of the last two (into the tunnel), and the hard task consists of all three waypoints (side of the tunnel, and then into the tunnel).
 For Fetch Reach, we consider 2 waypoints and a time horizon of 25 for each waypoint.

 Our plane environment is a 2D world with observations in [-128, 128] x [-128, 128] and continuous actions in [-10, 10] x [-10, 10].